Top Attractions in Rome, Italy

 Villa Borghese is a vast landscape garden in Rome, containing a number of buildings, museums, and attractions.
 The gardens were developed for the Villa Borghese at the edge of Rome.
 The gardens as they are now were remade in the late 18th century.

-The Villa Borghese gardens officially opened to the public in 1903.
+The Villa Borghese Gardens officially opened to the public in 1903.
 The large landscape park contains several villas.
 You can reach the gardens from several vantage points, including the Spanish Steps and Porte del Popolo by Piazza del Popolo.
-The Pincian Hill, south of the park, offers one of the greatest views over Rome.
+Pincian Hill, south of the park, offers one of the most incredible views over Rome.

-You can enter the gardens for free and then rent a bike to ride around the vast gardens and if you reach the beautiful lake in the centre, you can actually rent a boat and row around the lake, with the sounds of the local street musicians, who are more often than not present in the area, wafting through the air.
+You can enter the gardens for free and then rent a bike to ride around the vast gardens.
+If you reach the beautiful lake in the centre, you can rent a boat and row around the lake, with the sounds of the local street musicians, who are more often than not present in the area, wafting through the air.

 Watch a Performance at the Globe Theater in Rome